concord-consortium/glossary-plugin/README.md

-# Glossary Plugin
+# Text Plugins

-Concord Consortium's Glossary Plugin is a set of interacting libraries which supports highlighting words in a page that launch a popup glossary when clicked.
-The project is divided into two packages, the [Text Decorator](packages/text-decorator) which decorates application text with appropriate `<span>` tags and classes, and the [Glossary Plugin](packages/glossary-plugin) itself, which communicates with the Text Decorator and opens the glossary when appropriate.
+Concord Consortium's Text Plugins is a set of interacting libraries which supports highlighting words in a page that launch a popup glossary when clicked.
+The project is divided into two packages, the [Text Decorator](packages/text-decorator) which decorates application text with appropriate `<span>` tags and classes, and the [Glossary Component](packages/glossary-component) itself, which communicates with the Text Decorator and opens the glossary when appropriate.

 ## Development